Citywest: Amenities

-The Citywest Shopping Centre, anchored by Dunnes Stores, also has stores including a pharmacy, cafes, restaurants & clothing.
-There are also two Circle K service stations and shops open twenty-four hours near the northern edge of the campus.
+Citywest Shopping Centre, anchored by Dunnes Stores, also holds a pharmacy, cafes, and other shops.
+Other retail facilities in the area include a service station.

 Sport

 A golf complex, previously the Citywest and Hibernian Golf Club, and now simply Citywest Golf Resort, was laid out; the Citywest Hotel, the largest in Ireland, with over 764 rooms, was built adjacent.
 A 4,000 seat convention centre was also constructed.
 The hotel, golf resort and related developments were placed in receivership in mid-2010 but remained open.
 There were two 18-hole courses in the golf resort - both designed by Christy O'Connor Jnr - and it hosted the Irish Masters in 1994 and the Irish Ladies Masters in 1996.
 Though described as disused in 2017, the resort hosted a golf club in 2019, the licence of which was terminated by notice in 2020, taking effect in March 2021.
 In October 2020 the owners described both courses as not being financially viable.

-The hotel has been used for self-isolation and quarantine, and the conference centre as a vaccination centre, during the Covid-19 pandemic.
+The hotel also hosted the World Grand Prix darts tournament from 2000 until 2020, when the hotel was repurposed as an isolation unit during the COVID-19 pandemic.

 Education

 Citywest hosts a Dublin City University branch facility, the DCU Ryan Academy (previously part of a larger concept, the Eeolas Institute, which closed after major losses).

-Three National Schools, one under the patronage of Educate Together and another under the patronage of the Dublin and Dun Laoghaire Education and Training Board, opened their doors in 2012-2014.
+Three National Schools, one under the patronage of Educate Together and another under the patronage of the Dublin and Dun Laoghaire Education and Training Board, opened their doors in 2012–2014.
 As of 2014, Citywest Educate Together National School and Citywest & Saggart Community National School, were established at a temporary location in a building next to the Saggart Red Line Luas stop (Heritage Village Citywest), and in 2014 Scoil Aoife Community National School opened on Citywest Drive.